Quantization for uniform distributions of Cantor dusts on $\mathbb{R}^2$: Optimal sets of -means and the quantization errors for all

-\begin{proof} By Lemma~\ref{lemma301}, the points in an optimal set of two-means can not lie on a oblique line of the Sierpi\'nski carpet.
-Thus, the two optimal points lie either on a horizontal line or on a vertical line.
-Let us first assume that they lie on a horizontal line.
+\begin{proof} By Lemma~\ref{lemma301}, the points in an optimal set of two-means can not lie on an oblique line of $S; $ hence, the two optimal quantizers lie either on a horizontal line or on a vertical line.
+We will show that these lines are $v$ or $h. $

+First, assume that the optimal sets lie on a horizontal line.
 Let $\ga:=\set{(a, p), (b, p)}$ be an optimal set of two-means.
-Since the optimal points are the centroids of their own Voronoi regions, by the properties of centroids, we have
+Since the optimal quantizers are the centroids of their own Voronoi regions, it follows from by the properties of centroids that